Course Information

 For Participation Projects only, instructors may authorize groups of students to work together.
 Sharing of files is only permitted within the group.

 CS101 strongly discourages students from allowing others to use their computers or from using other students' computers to complete their work.
 There are a number of academic integrity violations each semester where one student took another's files because they were easily accessible.
-If a student does not have their own computer, we suggest using a computer in CS101 Open Lab or in the WVU Libraries where security protections are in place to prevent one person from accessing another's work.
+If a student does not have their own computer, we suggest using a computer in the CS101 Learning Center or in the WVU Libraries where security protections are in place to prevent one person from accessing another's work.

 Violations